 Price is understandably an important factor of the reconstructive treatment process for many patients, which is why our dentists strive to be as concise and informative as possible.
 We do remember that you schedule an initial dental implant consultation with us as a first step – this process has several complex components (including the initial surgical placement, the addition of an abutment, and the creation of a custom-made restoration) that will all incur their own cost, and every patient’s needs are different.
 By assessing your oral health and the scope of your tooth loss, we can provide confident estimates at the start of treatment so that there are no unpleasant “surprises” down the road.

 Our team won’t sugarcoat matters – dental implants are an investment of both time and money.
-However, the benefits you will receive in return are truly worth their weight in gold, we believe.
+However, the benefits you will receive in return are truly worth their weight in gold.
 This state-of-the-art tooth replacement is designed to last for decades and shouldn’t require costly repair or replacement over time as long as it’s cared for properly, unlike a traditional bridge or denture.
 In the end, many patients who choose these older services end up spending more on routine upkeep over the course of their lives than patients who committed to dental implants from the start.